Nexus-coder/pet_adoption_app/README.md

 ### Useful resources

-- [Tanstack Query](https://tanstack.com/query/latest) - This helped me for XYZ reason.
+- [Tanstack Query](https://tanstack.com/query/latest) - This helped me for searching querying and even caching of my requests that come from the api.
 I really liked this pattern and will use it going forward.

 ## Author